Clinical features and diagnosis of coronary heart disease in women

 - Mayo Clinic College of Medicine

-There are significant differences between men and women in the epidemiology, diagnosis, treatment, and prognosis of CHD that should be taken into account in the care of women with known or suspected disease.
-Furthermore, most available data suggest that women are not referred as often as men for appropriate diagnostic and/or therapeutic procedures, despite similar clinical conditions [6-12].
-(See 'Diagnostic testing for suspected CHD' below.)
+There are significant differences between men and women in the epidemiology, diagnosis, treatment, and prognosis of coronary heart disease (CHD).
+These should be taken into account in the care of women with known or suspected disease.

 - Eaker ED, Chesebro JH, Sacks FM, et al. Cardiovascular disease in women.
 Circulation 1993; 88:1999.